Flowette: Flow Matching with Graphette Priors for Graph Generation: Conclusion

 \section{Conclusion}

-We propose a generative model, Flowette, for graphs with recurring sub-graph motifs.
-Our generative model contains three essential components for structure-aware flow-based graph generation: (1) structural alignment of supervision pairs using fused Gromov-Wasserstein optimal transport; (2) training objective that explicitly regularises towards global trajectory coherence and chemical feasibility (for molecule generation); (3) source distributions that encode structural priors.
-Flowette imposes structural inductive bias by graphette structural priors, where we have introduced a novel mathematical object, graphettes, which extend graphons by editing them with sub-graph motifs.
-Graphettes support injection of rings and stars, as well as cycle removal to model trees.
-The velocity field is learned by a GNN based transformer, and Flowette demonstrates state of the art performance on empirical benchmarks.
-Theoretical analysis of graphettes and ablation studies on Flowette provide deeper insight into alignment, invariance, and structural properties.
-We hope that each of the three proposed key components, structural alignment, global coherence regularization, and graphette priors, will independently be useful to further developments in graph generation.
+We propose Flowette, a generative model for graphs with recurring sub-graph motifs, built around three components: (1) structural alignment of supervision pairs via fused Gromov-Wasserstein optimal transport; (2) a training objective that regularises towards global trajectory coherence, with optional chemistry-aware terms for molecule generation; (3) source distributions that encode structural priors via \emph{graphettes}, a new mathematical object that extends graphons through controlled sub-graph edits (ring or star injection, cycle removal).
+The velocity field is learned by a GNN-based transformer.
+Flowette achieves competitive or state-of-the-art performance on several metrics across multiple synthetic and molecular benchmarks, and our ablations confirm that each of the three components contributes independently to performance.
+We hope each of these components; structural alignment, coherence regularisation, and graphette priors, will be useful in their own right for future work in graph generation.